stefanodixon-ux/webMAN-MOD/README.md

 with many features added.

-Our goal was to create an AIO plugin all that include many of the features available on the PS3 Scene in an intuitive way. webMAN MOD is the result of the hard work of several users, developers and artists that collaborated with development, knowledge, resources, feedback & ideas.
+Our goal was to create an AIO plugin that include many of the features available on the PS3 Scene in an easy and intuitive way. webMAN MOD is the result of the hard work of several users, developers and artists that collaborated with development, knowledge, resources, feedback & ideas.

 ## Current functionality
 ### General